Broker Check

 • There are many different divorce processes, all with different associated costs.
 One typical process is litigation.
 Divorce cases that go to court will be the most expensive and can possibly reach six figures for each spouse.
 Even litigious cases that never reach the court room can be as expensive.

-• You do not necessarily need legal representation when going through a divorce, although we recommend that you always work with an attorney.
-At AJW, we believe that everyone should consult an attorney to ensure you understand your legal rights and obligations.
+• You do not have to have legal representation when going through a divorce.
+Though we believe that everyone should strongly consider consulting with an attorney to ensure you understand your legal rights and obligations.

 • Spousal maintenance, also referred to as spousal support, is a series of payments from one spouse to the other, for a specified time-frame after a divorce.
 The purpose of maintenance is to help balance the earning abilities of each spouse so that they maintain a similar standard of living post-divorce.

-• AJW can assist you with understanding the financial and tax impact of diverse settlement proposals covering asset distribution, debt assignment and spousal/child support.
+• AJW can assist you with understanding the financial and tax impact of diverse settlement proposals covering asset distribution, debt assignment and spousal/child support, to help you reach an acceptable agreement.

 • All assets are different, some continue to grow and gain value while other assets require money for upkeep.
-Businesses and retirement accounts will continue to grow, but homes and automobiles necessitate upkeep.
+Businesses and retirement accounts will continue to grow, and homes and automobiles necessitate upkeep.
 Costs must be considered when contemplating a settlement.
-Certified Divorce Financial Analysts are experts in assessing these situations, and we will help you navigate the complications of asset distribution.
+Certified Divorce Financial Analysts educate you in these situations, and help you navigate the complications of asset distribution.

 • Often the custodial parent will want to keep the house.
 We help analyze the associated costs, factoring in mortgage payments, taxes, inflation and maintenance.
 Once determined, we assist you in making the best possible decision for your specific situation.